 Assignment due dates: The due dates for your writing assignments are listed on the schedule of assignments.
+I do not accept late work.
 If you have an emergency and cannot hand in a paper on time, you must see me to discuss the nature of the emergency and to make mutually acceptable plans for completing the assignment.
 You can begin this process by emailing me or leaving a phone message at my office.

-Essay format: All essays, including your rough drafts, must be typed (12 point font) and double-spaced with one-inch margins all around the numbered pages; use the following heading for your essay assignments:
+Essay format: All essays, including your rough drafts, must be typed (12 point, Times New Roman font) and double-spaced with one-inch margins all around the numbered pages; use the following heading for your essay assignments:

-Student Name

-Hicok Parker

-English 1B

-Assignment Title

-Due Date
+Student Name Hicok Parker English 1B Assignment Title Due Date